ImperialCollegeLondon/hpc_github_action/README.md

 * This action is currently highly experimental and subject to change or withdrawal without notice.
 * As noted above, use of this action requires access to a specialised self-hosted runner provided on request for individual repositories.
+At time of writing, access to the runner is not available from the College's enterprise GitHub deployment (github.ic.ac.uk).
 * There are potential security risks to using this action.
 This action allows custom code execution from authorised repositories.
 It may be possible for other users of this action to access any files placed on the self-hosted